 Before you can join a Chronic Illness SNP, your doctor must complete a chronic condition verification form at the time of your enrollment.
 Your insurance agent will provide you with the form and your doctor can complete and return it to verify your eligibility.
 For more information about qualifying chronic conditions, visit Medicare.gov.

-Institutional SNPs are similar to chronic illness plans, but they focus on providing coordinated care for people no longer able to live independently.
+Institutional Medicare SNPs (I-SNP) are similar to chronic illness plans, but they focus on providing coordinated care for people no longer able to live independently.
 To qualify, it is expected that the beneficiary will live in the institution, or need at-home skilled nursing care, for at least 90 days.

 The goal of the Medicare SNP initiative is to coordinate care.
 For this reason, these special plans combine hospital, medical, and prescription drug, and other benefits.
 Doing so makes it easier to coordinate care, makes it easier to follow the advice of your doctor and specialists, for things like diet and prescriptions, and can help you get assistance from the community.
 This happens because the entirety of your medical care is provided through a single plan.

 Each Medicare SNP is designed for the community they serve.
-A SNP tailors benefits, doctors, drug coverage, and coordinators to meet specific needs.
+An SNP tailors benefits, doctors, drug coverage, and coordinators to meet specific needs.
 For instance, if you have diabetes mellitus, you'll need an SNP that offers special programs to manage care for people with insulin deficiency.
 It also might help you find the right specialist to treat your condition.